The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 HOW TO MAKE THESE STUFFED MUSHROOMS AHEAD OF TIME:

 - Make the recipe up to step 6, then cover the mushrooms with plastic wrap and place them in the refrigerator until you’re ready to bake them.

 - When you’re ready to bake the mushrooms, you’ll need to add a couple of minutes to the baking time because they’re chilled.

 - You can prep these stuffed mushrooms and keep them in the refrigerator up to 2 days ahead of time.

-- In this recipe I simply call for “chopped fresh herbs”.
-I write this, because there are SO many fresh herbs that will go nicely with these stuffed mushrooms.
+- In this goat cheese stuffed mushrooms recipe, it calls for “chopped fresh herbs.”
+I write this because there are SO many fresh herbs that will go nicely with these stuffed mushrooms.
 I know Thanksgiving cooking can get a little pricey, so use whatever herbs you have from other recipes you’re making.

 - My favorite herbs for this dish: